GuruDataAnalyst/Site_Traffic_Analysis/README.md

 ### Results/Findings

 The analysis results are summarized as follows:
-1. The company's sales have been steadily increasing over the past year, with a noticeable peak during the year 2017.
-2. Order by Category Binders is the best-performing category in terms of sales and revenue .
-3. City of Newyork orders were highest among all other city a .
-4. Consumer segments that has highest value  of order should be targeted for more sales.
-5. Western region has the highest order which should be focus for more sales and we need more advetisement in the least region.
+1. The Total users were 6,143.
+2. The numbers of sessions were 6,245.
+3. The numbers of engaged session were 2,184.
+4. The revenue were 335.
+5. The number of users visited the website were 6,143.
+6. Their are major users of the website come from Tucson.

 ### Recommendations

-Based on the analysis, we recommend the following actions:
+Based on the analysis, I recommend the following actions:
-- Invest in marketing and promotions in the least categories copiers to maximize revenue.
+- Invest in marketing and promotions in the least state which was Catali.
-- Focus on expanding and promoting products in Category Binders.
+- Focus on expanding in the city of Tucson.
 - Implement a customer segmentation strategy to target high-LTV customers effectively.
-- The city of Newyork should be more targeted city for more sales
+- The city of Tucson should be more targeted city for more users.

 ### Limitations

 I had to remove all zero values from budget and revenue columns because they would have affected the accuracy of my conclusions from the analysis.
-There are still a few outliers even after the omissions but even then we can still see that there is a positive correlation between sales and profit.
+And also hide unused coloumn.

 ### References